Kara Grainger: Solo career

 After separating from the band Grainger, Kara Grainger played briefly with the Steve Prestwich Band in 2005.
 In 2006, Grainger signed as a solo artist with the Australian label Craving Records, releasing her solo EP Secret Soul in 2006.
 The label encouraged her to go to the United States to record her first solo album, and in 2008 she moved to Los Angeles, and released her debut solo album, Grand and Green River.
 The album charted on the top 40 Americana charts for 38 straight weeks, and won first prize for a Roots album in 2008 from the Indie Acoustic Project (IAP).
 Grainger was invited to perform at the Folk Alliance International in 2006, 2007, and 2008 in Austin, Texas, and Memphis, Tennessee.

 In 2011, Grainger released her second album, L.A.
 Blues.
 The album was mostly a cover album, with only two original tracks, while the covers paid tribute to the early blues musicians who influenced her.
 Grainger toured throughout the US, Europe, Australia, and Asia, and has opened for several well-known artists, such as Buddy Guy, Marc Cohn, Peter Frampton, Robert Plant, Heart, Taj Mahal, and Jonny Lang.

 Shiver & Sigh was recorded and released in 2013.
 Members of Bonnie Raitt's touring band, James Hutchinson and Mike Finnigan, supported Grainger in the recording of the album.
 Grainger's brother, harmonica player Mitch Grainger supports her on her cover of Robert Johnson's "C'mon in My Kitchen".
 Graham Clarke, of Blues Bytes states that the album is "a smooth, sensuous, slow burner of a release, as Kara Grainger shows that you can be as effective with a whisper as with a scream.
 This is a marvelous set of soulful blues that really hits home."

 On 1 June 2018, Grainger released Living with Your Ghost, on Station House Records.

+On 3 October 2025, Grainger released That's How I Got to Memphis.